 Harold Baker, born towards the end of of the 19th century, grandfather of Rolland Baker of Iris Global ‘renown’, wrote a number of inspiring books, including his autobiography Under His Wings and an account of the remarkable outpouring of the Holy Spirit on a group of impoverished, uneducated Chinese orphan boys, Visions from beyond the Veil.
+I should say that Under His wings is one of the select few that I would say have had a big impact on my life – a Desert Island book really!
+The books are available to download from the Iris Int’l website.

 As a prelude to discussing these two books, it is probably important to point out the family connection.
 Baker saw what to staid traditional eyes might seem remarkable things both in the US before he went to China and then in his adopted country, and it is in his reports of these things that, for me at least, the books have their particular strength.
 I have a friend who, for his own reasons, is suspicious about ‘Toronto’, the impact of meetings in the church there which spread around the world.
-Anyone familiar with the ministry of Iris and founders Heidi and Rolland Baker will be aware of the important role in their lives of those meetings; events in grandfather Baker’s book show a remarkable continuity, even to the point of HA having himself been touched by God in the same city of Toronto many decades previously.
-I found the two books discussed here thoroughly helpful about dramatic ‘manifestations’ of the Holy Spirit and among other things think it would be a good book for those who are doubtful about such things to read.
+However, anyone familiar with the ministry of Iris and founders Heidi and Rolland Baker will be aware of the important role in their lives of those meetings, and events in grandfather Baker’s book show a remarkable continuity, even to the point of HA having himself been touched by God in the same city of Toronto many decades previously.
+I found the two books discussed here thoroughly helpful about dramatic ‘manifestations’ of the Holy Spirit and among other things think they would be good books for those who are doubtful about such things to read.
 An outline of the contents follows.

 Baker spent his childhood on a farm in Ohio, desperately poor and desperately hard working.
 He wasn’t a strong boy but work on the farm was unremitting; he makes a great deal of the virtue of perseverance, of keeping going to the very end, of overcoming every obstacle by persistence.
 He learned this behind a plough, day after day after day, and on the personal side this persistent persevering is the key to his life.